olicauli/qotd-michael-bot/README.md

 IF `config.json` IS EMPTY, IT YEETS ITSELF. just dont do it. dont leave config empty. <3

 ## To-Do List
+QOTD:
 - mark questions as read?
 - shuffle questions?

+MODMAIL:
+- modmail channel; each opened ticket is its own thread

 ## Install
 1. clone the repo